FawziElZein/usa_recession_analysis/README.md

 1. Economic Indicators: Graphs, charts and visualizations displaying key economic metrics over time.
 2. Sentiment Analysis: Representations of public sentiment about economic conditions through pie charts, and sentiment bars.
 3. Predictive Analysis: A visualization of the ML model's performance about the US economic recovery compared to actual data.
-4. Interactive filters: options to filter data by date, region, or specific economic indicatiors for customized views.
+4. Interactive filters: Options to filter data by date, region, or specific economic indicators for customized views.

 ## Backend

 1. Web scraping & Automation.
-2. ETL Pipeline: using Python and pandas, raw data is extracted, transformed into a usable format and loaded into PostgreSQL database.
+2. ETL Pipeline: Using Python and pandas, raw data is extracted, transformed into a usable format and loaded into PostgreSQL database.
 3. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.
 4. Sentiment Analysis: using OpenAI's Large Language Model.